 Us (110min., 2019) Jordan Peele does it again with this thriller.
 Haunted by trauma from her past and compounded by a string of eerie coincidences, Adelaide grows increasingly certain that something bad is going to befall her family.
 After spending a tense beach day with their friends, Adelaide and her family return to their vacation home.
 When darkness falls, the Wilsons discover the silhouette of four figures holding hands as they stand in the driveway: doppelgangers of themselves.

-During Covid, only IU faculty, staff and students can borrow materials from Media Services with a valid IU crimson card.
-Face masks are required.
+To check out media items, you must have a valid IU crimson or borrower's card.
 Be sure to check with Media Services for hours.
 VHS titles are housed off-site at ALF, and can be requested via IUCAT.
 Possible keyword search: African Americans in Motion Pictures, Blaxploitation.
 Limit to film & video, dvd/videodisc, Bloomington campus.

 Black Panther (134min, 2018) Ryan Coogler's King T'Challa returns home to the isolated, technologically advanced African nation of Wakanda to serve as new leader.
 However, T'Challa soon finds that he is challenged for the throne from divisions within his own country.
 When two enemies conspire to destroy Wakanda, the hero known as Black Panther must join forces with C.I.A. agent Everett K. Ross and members of the Wakandan Special Forces, to prevent Wakanda from being drawn into a world war.

 Boyz in the Hood (112min., 2003) John Singleton's breakout film tells the story of three friends struggle to survive in South Central Los Angeles where friendship, pain, danger and love form a true picture of life in the 'hood in this critically acclaimed, action-filled story.